yanzihan1/IONE-Aligning-Users-across-Social-Networks-Using-Network-Embedding/README.md

-Feel free to contact me (yzhcqupt@163.com) when you have any problems about the code(Python tensorflow1.14.0)
+Feel free to contact me (Zihan Yan yzhcqupt@163.com) when you have any problems about the code(Python tensorflow1.14.0)

 AcrossNetworkEmbeddingData